ricardocannizzaro/ricardocannizzaro.github.io/_pages/about.md

 <!-- PhD Research -->
 I am researching probabilistic generative causal models to encode formal representations of robot knowledge and world uncertainties, built from domain expertise and learned from data, for robot sensors, actuators, tasks, and decision-making processes.
 I am investigating the use of causal Bayesian inference for prediction, planning and decision-making, and causal explanations for robots operating in challenging complex, uncertain, and partially-observable real-world environments.

-I am exploring the benefits of applying these models and inference methods to achieve the autonomy assurance for robots undertaking tasks in manipulation, assistive robotics, and mine survey applications.
+I am exploring the benefits of applying these methods to assure the autonomy of robots undertaking tasks in manipulation, assistive robotics and mine survey applications.

 <!-- Mission Statement / Purpose -->
 I am passionate about STEM education, outreach and diversity.